ubco-W2022T2-data301/project-group-group41/final_report_group41.md

 Four boxplots in a 2x2 grid produced here, with xG and actual goals scored for both home and away winning teams.
 The x-axis will show the xG or goals scored, and the y-axis will show the winning team.
 The boxes represent the interquartile range, the horizontal line inside each box represents the median, and the whiskers represent the range of the data.
 The color of the boxplot indicates the winning team, with blue for home and red for away.

 The boxplots confirm our earlier findings that winning teams tend to outperform their xG more often than losing teams.
 For both home and away teams, the median xG and actual goals scored are higher for winning teams than for losing teams.
 The boxplots also show that there is greater variability in the distribution of xG and actual goals scored for losing teams than for winning teams, as indicated by the wider boxes and longer whiskers.
-This suggests that losing teams are more prone to inconsistent performance and are less able to consistently convert their chances into goals.
+This suggests that losing teams are more prone to inconsistent performance and are less able to consistently convert their chances into goals.<br>

+<h4>Figure 3:</h4>
 ![goals scored](images/analysis3_image3.jpg)

-Key Findings
+**Key Findings**

 Based on our analysis, it is clear that there is a notable difference between the relationship between xG and actual goals for winning and losing teams.
 Our findings suggest that winning teams tend to outperform their expected goals (xG) more often than losing teams, indicating that they are more efficient at converting their chances into goals.
 This could be attributed to a variety of factors, including superior finishing ability, more effective team coordination, and greater tactical acumen.